MPrevide/backstage/readme.md

    1. The page is loaded with information from the logged in user.
    - Alternative to 2.4: if you are unable to obtain the Tokens
       - Deletes the redis session
-      - The user is redirected to `gui.return.url` and a message is sent in QueryString saying that there was a problem, the GUI handles the message.
+      - The user is redirected to `gui.return.url` TODO and a message is sent in QueryString saying that there was a problem, the GUI handles the message.
    - Alternative to 2.8: if you can't get data from the active session
       - The session is deleted and returns 401
 3. An example Flow of obtaining data from dojot APIs